Gina Carano holds a glass of wine in a quiet scene – haywire review

 There’s nothing special during the credits.

-But it’s 93 minutes, and it’s an R-rated flick that men and women will both enjoy.
+Still, it’s 93 minutes – and it’s an R-rated flick that males and females will both enjoy.

-You might call it a great ‘date movie’.
+You may even call it a great ‘date movie’.

 If you see one flick all summer then look no further.